greenelab/deep-review/sections/04_study.md

 site or act synergistically to co-occupy it.
 Fortunately, multi-task models are rapidly improving at simultaneous prediction after a single training step [@tag:Zhou2015_deep_sea].
-Third, it is unclear exactly how to define a non-binding or "negative" site in the training data.
-Since the number of positive binding sites of a particular TF is relatively small with respect to the total number of base-pairs in DNA, we must choose a small subset of the total non-binding sites, resulting in some sort of bias over all of the actual negative sites.
-Regardless of the negative site selection, most datasets evenly balance the positive and negative binding sites and report AUC ROC for the metric.
-This is very misleading in a task where the binding sites are very unevenly balanced in the real world (see Discussion).
+Third, it is unclear exactly how to define a non-binding or "negative" site in the training data, since the number of positive binding sites of a particular TF is relatively small with respect to the total number of base-pairs in DNA (see Discussion).

 While deep learning-based models can automatically extract features for TFBS prediction at the sequence level, they often cannot predict binding patterns for